KVIE: Local programming

 In addition to PBS programming, KVIE produces in-house programs for distribution locally, regionally and nationwide.
 Having the widest distribution is America's Heartland, a program covering agriculture issues nationally that debuted in 2005; this replaced the similarly themed California Heartland, which aired for nine seasons.

 As the public television station in the state capital, KVIE has also historically produced public affairs programs of statewide interest.
 Until its cancellation in the early 1980s, the statewide political roundtable California Week in Review originated at the station.
 From 2002 to 2007, it was one of four co-producers of the statewide newsmagazine California Connected.
 More recently, Inside California Education, aired statewide, profiles issues facing the state's education system.

 KVIE's local programs include Viewfinder, a documentary series; KVIE Arts Showcase, an arts magazine; Rob on the Road, a series of regional travel profiles; and Studio Sacramento, covering public affairs issues in the region.
+An Abridged news roundup airs adjacent to the PBS News Hour.

 Funding

 In fiscal year 2021, KVIE raised $16.75 million in revenue, nearly half of the total coming from membership contributions.
-Funds from the Corporation for Public Broadcasting account for 11 percent of revenue.
+Funds from the Corporation for Public Broadcasting accounted for 11 percent of revenue.